Arizona Bark Scorpion

 Surprisingly, many animals are willing to risk the Arizona bark scorpion’s sting to make them a tasty meal.
 One such animal even has interesting adaptations to make eating the scorpion easier.
-Among their predators are bats, large centipedes, tarantulas, lizards, owls and other birds, shrews and grasshopper mice.
+Among their predators are bats, large centipedes, tarantulas, lizards, owls, other birds, shrews, and grasshopper mice.

 What do Arizona bark scorpions eat?

-Symptoms of a sting include convulsions, breathing problems, muscle twitching, frothing at the mouth, numbness and even death.
+Symptoms of a sting include convulsions, breathing problems, muscle twitching, frothing at the mouth, numbness, and even death.
 If a person is stung on their arm or leg, that limb can stay numb for 72 hours or more.
-Most deaths occur in people with allergic reactions to the venom.
+Most deaths occur in people with allergic reactions to venom.

 Antivenom used to treat the sting is usually processed from goats and can cause negative side effects of its own, called “serum sickness.”
 For these reasons and the dangers they present, Arizona bark scorpions are pests most homeowners do not want within their walls.